-Companies that lead in B2B sales follow a three-pronged strategy to drive above-market growth.
+Companies that make headway in B2B sales use a three-way strategy to drive above-market growth

-B2B sales are on the verge of a revolution, with a number of trends completely redefining what it will take to be a market leader over the next five years.
+B2B sales are on the verge of a revolution, with increasing trends completely redefining what it will take to be a market leader over the next five years.

 Advanced analytics and machine learning have provided sales executives with access to historically unprecedented volumes of data and computing power, enabling them to forecast with a high degree of accuracy sales opportunities that present the most value.
 The fastest-growing organizations are employing advanced analytics to completely improve their sales productivity and drive double-digit sales growth with marginal additions in their sales teams as well as their cost base.